open-pay/slate/source/includes/en/customers.md

 Customers are Openpay resources that are handled within the Merchant account and can represent users, customers or partners according to the type of Merchant.

-You can add cards and bank accounts  to the customers so you can make transactions like Charges, Transfers or Payouts.
+You can add cards  to the customers so you can make transactions like Charges.

 ##Customer object